Scarabaeus1031/NEXAH/DISCOVERY_ENGINE/README_extended.md

 ↓
 Theory Validation
 ↓
-Research Transition

-This pipeline allows automated exploration of thousands of architectures and supports the discovery of **emergent resilience laws**.
+Dynamics Simulation
+↓
+Resonance Formation
+↓
+Flow Structuring
+↓
+Topology Formation
+↓
+Topology Extraction

 ---

+# 🔬 Key Capabilities

+The system enables:

+• exploration of large architecture spaces
+• detection of stability regions and transitions
+• discovery of structural laws
+• simulation of dynamic multi-agent systems
+• emergence of persistent flow structures
+• formation of loops, channels, and networks
+• extraction of topology from dynamic data

+---

+# 🧠 Key Observations

+Across simulations, the system demonstrates:

+• geometry emerging from dynamics
+• resonance-driven selection of states
+• φ as an emergent transition ratio (observed, not imposed)
+• flow organizing into persistent trajectories
+• separation of density and structural topology
+• formation of loop–channel networks
+• existence of transition nodes between regimes

+---

-# Tool Capabilities
+# 🔧 Tool Capabilities

-The full capability overview of the NEXAH simulation framework is documented here:
+A full capability overview is documented here:

 → **[Tool Capabilities](TOOL_CAPABILITIES.md)**

-This document provides a detailed breakdown of the implemented tool ecosystem, including:
+This includes:

 • architecture exploration engines
 • resilience analysis tools